emberjs/rfcs/text/0860-ember-data-request-service.md

 ## Motivation

 - `Serializer` lacks the context necessary to serialize/normalize data on a per-request basis
+  - This is especially true when performing "actions", RPC style requests, "partial" save requests, and "transactional" saves
+  - Often users end up needing to pre-normalize in the adapter in order to supply information contained in either `headers` or to convert into `JSON` from other forms (such as `jsonb`, `json5` `protocol buffers` or similar)
 - `Adapter` is inflexible and difficult to grow as an interface for managing data fulfillment from a source.
 - Applications have need of a low-level primitive solution for managed fetch to ensure proper headers, authentication, error handling, SSR support, test-waiter support, and request de-duping/caching.
+- The `Adapter` pattern stands in the way of pagination-by-default and query caching
+- The `Adapter` pattern does not fit with many common data-fetching paradigms today
+- The `Adapter` pattern does not fit with transactional saves

 ## Detailed design